discordjs/guide/guide/preparations/README.md

 On macOS, either:

-- Download the latest version [the Node.js website](https://nodejs.org/), open the package installer, and follow the instructions
+- Download the latest version from [the Node.js website](https://nodejs.org/), open the package installer, and follow the instructions
 - Use a package manager like [Homebrew](https://brew.sh/) with the command `brew install node`

 On Linux, you can consult [this page](https://nodejs.org/en/download/package-manager/) to determine how you should install Node.